 You’ve probably noticed that, ‘twixt these pages, hormones come up a lot.
 Like, a lot.
 Clearly, we’re passionate about them, and not just because we deal with them on a regular basis.
-Hormones are the control mechanism for almost every system in your body, and exist in surprising numbers.
-They’re pretty important, is what we’re saying.
-So we thought we’d take a look at their home, the Endocrine system, and those hormone specialists who treat you when something goes wrong.
+Hormones are the control mechanism for almost every system in your body.
+So we thought we’d take a look at their home, the Endocrine system, and the Endocrinologists who treat you when something goes wrong.
 Which it inevitably will.

 Ovaries before Brovaries